Gabriella439/nixos-in-production/manuscript/AdvancedModules.md

 {blurb, class: information}
 If you want to become a NixOS module system expert, take the time to read and understand all of the code in `lib/modules.nix`.

-Remember that the NixOS module system is implemented as a domain-specific language in Nix and `lib/modules.nix` contains the complete implementation of that domain-specific language, so if you understand everything in that file then you understand literally everything that there is to know about how the NixOS module system works under the hood.
+Remember that the NixOS module system is implemented as a domain-specific language in Nix and `lib/modules.nix` contains the implementation of that domain-specific language, so if you understand everything in that file then you understand essentially all that there is to know about how the NixOS module system works under the hood.

 That said, this chapter will still try to explain things enough so that you don't have to read through that code.
 {/blurb}

-You do not need to use or understand all of the functions in there, but you do need to familiarize yourself with the following four primitive functions:
+You do not need to use or understand all of the functions in `lib/modules.nix`, but you do need to familiarize yourself with the following four primitive functions:

 - `lib.mkMerge`
 - `lib.mkOverride`